zapmal/js-projects/34 - Calendar Matrix/README.md

-### Calendar Matrix Script
+### Calendar Matrix

-I'll try my on implementation of the export of a function that returns a matrix to use in a Calendar.
+Implementation of a function that returns a matrix with a calendar represented date.